bukun/TorCMS/README.rst

 compatible with Python 3.4 and above.
 Using PostgreSQL with JSON extension as the database.

-The CMS was desinged as the container for GIS showing as the very beginning.
-It has the basic map showing, map overlaying, GIS data editing funtion now.
-And, the CMS could used to publish different kind the information, such as basic HTML page, JavaScript app, maps, multimedias.

 pypi: The kernel of this CMS has been submit to pypi. https://pypi.python.org/pypi/torcms .
 Could be installed via: